 After I've aligned all my comprehension skills, I like to take time to review the reading and select the text-based and academic vocabulary that will support my student's understanding.

-Since vocabulary is a critical component of academic success and can serve as a barrier to struggling learners, I aim to go deep rather than wide.
+Since vocabulary can be a barrier to struggling learners, I aim to go deep rather than wide.
 This means my students may be exposed to a number of new vocabulary words, but they are only expected to master a handful each week.

 For each day, I select one text-based vocabulary word that we work to break down and master.
 These are the terms you'll explicitly teach as part of your novel study activities.

 You may introduce context clues or dictionary skills.
-You may also teach students to analyze figurative language as part of vocabulary building.
+You may also teach students to analyze figurative language for vocabulary building.

 Regardless of the strategies you teach, you'll also want to consider having students define the word in their own terms, create a nonlinguistic representation, and hook the term (via synonyms and antonyms) to words they already know.